5 Unknown Inventors & Their Creations

 László Bíró: the Ballpoint Pen

-The most famous name you’ve (sort of) never heard… László Bíró was an early-20th-century Hungarian journalist who noticed that although the ink used in newspapers dried quickly, fountain pen ink did not, and was far less practical.
+The most famous name you’ve (sort of) never heard… László Bíró was an early-20th-century Hungarian journalist who noticed that although the ink used in newspapers dried quickly, fountain pen ink did not.
+Furthermore, fountain pen ink was far less practical.
 Bíró worked with his brother, György, who was a chemist, to develop a new pen tip.
 A ball turned in a socket, picking up ink from a cartridge and depositing it on paper: the ballpoint pen!
 Bíró patented his invention in Paris in 1938.
 He and György fled to Argentina during World War II, developing further patents for ballpoint pens or, as we tend to call them, biros.

 Hedy Lamarr: Frequency-Hopping System

 Best known as a Hollywood actress, Austrian-American Hedy Lamarr was also a self-taught inventor.
 In the early 1940s, Lamarr and composer George Antheil developed and patented a frequency-hopping system that could prevent radio-controlled torpedos from becoming tracked or jammed.
-The design was not used by the American navy at the time as it was difficult to implement, but by the time of the Cuban Missile Crisis in 1962, an updated version of the design was used on Navy ships.
+The design was not used by the American navy at the time as it was difficult to implement.
+By the time of the Cuban Missile Crisis in 1962, however, an updated version of the design was used on Navy ships.
 Furthermore, Lamarr and Antheil’s work contributed to the development of Bluetooth and wifi.

 Did you learn something new in this post?
 Leave us a comment!